 Video of the Day

-This is still considered medium-sized because of its sleek, narrow body frame.
+This is still considered medium-sized because of the dog's sleek, narrow-body frame.
 The height of a Doberman from the paw to the shoulders should be the same as the length of the dog from the front of the chest to the rear point of the upper thigh.
-It's head, neck and legs are all in proportion to the rest of the body.
-The chest of a purebred Doberman is broad with a well-defined forechest.
+Her head, neck, and legs are all in proportion to the rest of the body.
+The chest of a pure Doberman is broad with a well-defined forechest.

-A short-haired coat is the standard for purebred Doberman.
+A short-haired coat is standard for full-blooded Doberman.
 The hair should lie flat and close to the body, and be thick all over.
-As far as coloring, the permissible colors are: black, red, blue and fawn.
+As far as coloring, the permissible colors are: black, red, blue, and fawn.
 Fawn is a dilution of the red color and blue is considered a dilution of the standard black, which is most common.

-Doberman are recognized for the sharp features of the head.
+Dobermans are recognized for the sharp features of the head.
 Among the most prized are pointed ears, which are a modification made by the owner during puppyhood with the purpose of forming erect ears by cropping them.
-The head of a purebred Doberman is long and square -- it takes the shape of a blunt wedge whether viewed straight-on or in profile.
+The head of a purebred Doberman is long and square—it takes the shape of a blunt wedge whether viewed straight-on or in profile.

 Her cheeks are flat and muscular, with permissible nose colors being black for black coats, dark brown for red, dark gray for blue, and dark tan for a fawn-colored Doberman.
 A Doberman's eyes are piercing and energetic, with an almond shape.
 The iris should be the darkest shade possible in correlation with the coat color.